 Huffaker Hills Trailhead

 Easy to moderate hiking along a well-maintained gravel and dirt tread.
 The higher you go, the better the views.
-Access is off S. McCarran Blvd., next to Rattlesnake Mtn.
+Access is from Alexander Lake Rd., off S. McCarran Blvd., next to Rattlesnake Mtn.

 Huffaker Park Lookout Trail